 Botanical Steam Inhalation To Reduce Congestion & Soothe Coughs

-Steam inhalation is a traditional and popular way to soothe, open, and comfort dry and irritated airways and to reduce congestion.
-Inhaling warm water vapor thins mucus and reduces inflammation in the lungs, throat and nasal passages.
-Inhaling pure water vapor is therapeutic on it’s own, but adding botanicals can boost the effects of steam inhalation with their anti-inflammatory, mucus thinning, and immune-boosting properties.
+Steam inhalation is a traditional and popular way to soothe, open, and comfort dry and irritated airways and reduce congestion.
+Inhaling warm water vapor thins mucus and reduces inflammation in the lungs, throat, and nasal passages.
+Inhaling pure water vapor is therapeutic on its own, but adding botanicals can boost the effects of steam inhalation with their anti-inflammatory, mucus thinning, and immune-boosting properties.

 Research shows that while steam inhalation is good for symptom relief and comfort, it doesn’t shorten the duration of the illness.
 To fight infections, the nutrients in Essential Immune for Kids and Essential Immune for Adults and the germ-fighting herbs found in Nature’s Biotic are good options.